 You don’t have to imagine.
-Every day, thousands of companies are using 3D scanners and software to:
+Every day, companies use 3D scanners and software to:

-This is not science fiction.
 3D scanners and accompanying software are now within the reach of many.
-Scanners are faster, less expensive and more accurate.
-3D scan processing software is more automated, creates better results, and works faster than ever before.
+Scanners are faster, less expensive, and more accurate.
+3D scan-processing software is more automated, creates better results, and works faster than ever before.

 What Are 3D Scanners?

-There are many different devices that can be called 3D scanners.
-Any device that measures the physical world using lasers, lights or x-rays and generates dense point clouds or polygon meshes can be considered a 3D scanner.
-They go by many names, including 3D digitizers, laser scanners, white light scanners, industrial CT, LIDAR, and others.
-The common uniting factor of all these devices is that they capture the geometry of physical objects with hundreds of thousands or millions of measurements.
+There are many different devices that are called 3D scanners.
+Any device that measures the physical world using lasers, lights, or X-rays and generates dense point clouds or polygon meshes can be considered a 3D scanner.
+They go by many names including 3D digitizers, laser scanners, white light scanners, industrial CT, LIDAR, and others.
+The common, uniting factor of all these devices is that they capture the geometry of physical objects with hundreds of thousands or millions of measurements.

-Because scanners collect immense amounts of data, dedicated reverse engineering software like Geomagic is needed to process the output into something usable that other software can handle.
-Depending on what the scan data will be used for, Geomagic can do many different things to the data.
-The most common applications for 3D scanning are reverse engineering, inspection and digital archiving or 3D printing.
-Dedicated software like Geomagic is the fastest, easiest way to unlock the full potential of a 3D scanner.
+Because scanners collect immense amounts of data, you need dedicated reverse-engineering software like Geomagic® Design X™, Geomagic for SOLIDWORKS®, and Geomagic Wrap® to process the output into something usable that other software can handle.
+Depending on what you will use the scan data for, reverse-engineering software can do many different things to the data.
+The most common applications for 3D scanning are reverse engineering, inspection, and digital archiving or 3D printing.
+Dedicated software like Geomagic reverse-engineering software and Geomagic Control X™ inspection and metrology software is the fastest, easiest way to unlock the full potential of a 3D scanner.

 How Do 3D Scanners Work?